(also known as: quantitative fallacy, Skittles fallacy)

 The numbers on gun violence speak for themselves.
 We should ban guns in the country!

-Explanation: While the numbers on gun violence are alarming, we can't ignore the qualitative benefits of gun ownership such as the right to own a weapon and personal safety.
+Explanation: While the numbers on gun violence are alarming, we can't ignore the qualitative benefits of gun ownership.
 When making a decision, all factors need to be considered, even if they cannot be measured quantitatively.

 Exception: It is possible that certain decisions do not have any qualitative components, or the qualitative components are irrelevant.
 For example, very often salespeople or high-end stores will attempt to sell us overpriced products or services that we can get elsewhere for 1/2 the price.
 They might justify their higher prices with "service," where nobody needs "service" when buying toilet paper.